Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 1. The first step is to hire an OWTS engineer familiar with Boulder County regulations.
 Your architect or builder may have a recommendation, or you can refer to our list of licensed professionals and search for “Engineer.”

-2. Once you have your OWTS engineer onboard and plans for rebuilding (including bedrooms, auxiliary structures, and any additional, non-residential uses identified) the OWTS engineer can get to work reviewing the existing OWTS capacity and current condition of the system.
-From their they will determine if updates or replacement is necessary.
+2. Once you have your OWTS engineer onboard and plans for rebuilding (including bedrooms, auxiliary structures, and any additional, non-residential uses identified), the OWTS engineer can review the existing OWTS capacity and current condition of the system.
+From there, they will determine if updates or replacements are necessary.

 3. Once the OWTS engineer has completed the OWTS design, you can apply for an OWTS permit with Boulder County Public Health.

 4. Once we receive the application, we will conduct a site inspection, review the plan, and issue an OWTS construction permit.
-Once this permit is issued any BCPH holds on the BP will be released.
-We will require the OWTS to receive final approval from BCPH prior to a CO being issued by Community Planning and Permitting.
+Once this permit is issued, any BCPH holds on the BP will be released.
+We will require the OWTS to receive final approval from BCPH before a CO is issued by Community Planning and Permitting.

-5. Once the OWTS has been installed by a licensed installer, they will contact BCPH to conduct a final inspection of the OWTS.
+5. Once a licensed installer has installed the OWTS, they will contact BCPH to conduct a final inspection.

 Resources for Septic System Owners